apache/brooklyn-client/cli/README.md

   - ```mvn -Dtarget=cross -Dos=OS -Darch=ARCH clean install```  build for platform with operating system OS and architecture ARCH

 This builds the requested binaries into the `target/` directory, each in its own subdirectory with a name that includes the platform/architecture details, e.g. `bin/linux.386/br`.
+(When using this build process, the build script also writes the Go module cache into this directory.)
 The build installs a maven artifact to the maven repository, consisting of a zip file containing all the binaries.
 This artifact can be referenced in a POM as

 ```xml